ywher/Rein/readme.md

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/stronger-fewer-superior-harnessing-vision/domain-generalization-on-gta5-to-cityscapes)](https://paperswithcode.com/sota/domain-generalization-on-gta5-to-cityscapes?p=stronger-fewer-superior-harnessing-vision)
 ## Abstract
-This project serves as the updated official implementation for the [paper](https://arxiv.org/pdf/2312.04265.pdf).
+This project serves as the [official implementation for the paper](https://arxiv.org/pdf/2312.04265.pdf).
 It presents a robust fine-tuning method called **Rein**, specifically developed to effectively utilize **Vision Foundation Models (VFMs)** for **Domain Generalized Semantic Segmentation (DGSS)**.
 It achieves **SOTA on Cityscapes to ACDC, and GTAV to Cityscapes+Mapillary+BDD100K**.
 Using only synthetic data, Rein achieved an mIoU of **78.4\% on Cityscapes** validation set!
 Using only the data from the Cityscapes training set, we achieved an average mIoU of **77.56% on ACDC** test set!

 ![Rein Framework](framework.png)